Red-Hat-EMEA-Portflio-SSA/bcl_setup/README.md

 #    vapi-runtime              2.37.0    vAPI Runtime
 # works best when not collections_path in ansible.cfg is not set
 #       ##collections_paths = ./collections

+Before starting download ansible-automation-platform-setup-2.3-2.tar.gz and ensure the that within bcl_setup_config/extra_vars.yml
+controller_version: "2.3-2"
+is set correctly and accordingly.

 echo "start the ssh-agent like this:" echo "eval `ssh-agent`